 Luggage rooms are minimally available in each residence hall for limited storage during the academic year only.
-Storage is not available during the summer months.
+Summer storage will be offered for an additional fee; more information will be provided in April.
 Your name, university address and home address should be clearly affixed on all sides of the items you place in storage.
 Cardboard boxes cannot be stored.
 The University cannot assume any responsibility for any loss or damage to items left in storage.
-All items left in storage after the spring semester will be disposed of during the summer months.
+All items left in luggage rooms after the spring semester will be disposed of during the summer months